 A minor program is available in physics.
 The minor program seeks to develop the student's knowledge concerning the fundamental laws of the universe: the structure of matter, the nature of energy, and the interaction of matter and energy.
-The minor program serves to meet the requirements of pre-professional health programs, the computer science program, and other programs at the University requiring or suggesting courses in the discipline of physics.
-The two courses in physical science are offered for general studies degree requirements and have no prerequisites.

-To minor in physics, a student must complete:
+To minor in physics, a student must complete the following: